expeon07/Lakeland-Airways/README.md

 # lakeland
-For Software Development Methodologies class
+For Software Development Methodologies class using Django framework